 When to Consider Outpatient Opiate Addiction Treatment Options

-With so many different types of drug treatment programs available, it can be hard to find a program that’s best equipped to address your specific treatment needs.
+With so many different types of drug treatment programs available, it can be difficult to find a program equipped to address your specific treatment needs.
 Unlike residential-based programs, outpatient opiate addiction treatment options allow a person to live at home and attend scheduled treatment sessions at a facility.

-While outpatient programs are more flexible, it’s important to understand the role these programs fill in the recovery process in order to ensure you receive the level of care most needed to maintain abstinence on a day-to-day basis.
+While outpatient programs are more flexible, they may have limits.
+It’s important to understand the role these programs fill in the recovery process to ensure you receive the level of care most needed to maintain abstinence on a day-to-day basis.

 The Role of Outpatient-Based Treatment

-Addiction recovery entails a series of stages that work to help those in recovery overcome the effects of addiction in their daily lives.
-Detox and residential-based programs provide the most structure and support, which is necessary during the early stages of recovery.
+Addiction recovery consists of a series of stages that guide those in recovery to overcome the effects of drug use in their daily lives.
+Detox and residential-based programs provide the most structure and support, which is often necessary during the early stages of recovery.

-According to the Office of National Drug Control Policy, outpatient opiate addiction treatment options are best suited for people at the early stages of addiction or those who have a solid footing in the recovery process.
-In effect, these programs are designed to help a person apply the principles of recovery in his or her everyday life.
+Outpatient opiate addiction treatment options are best suited for people at the early stages of dependency or those who have a solid footing in the recovery process.
+These programs are designed to help participants apply the principles of recovery while allowing them independence to go about their daily lives.

-Please feel free to call our toll-free helpline at 800-934-1582(Who Answers?) to inquire about available treatment options.
+Please feel free to call our toll-free helpline at 800-934-1582(Sponsored) to inquire about available treatment options.

 Types of Outpatient Opiate Addiction Treatment Options